American Century Championship: Awards

-The total prize money for the 2023 American Century Championship was $600,000, with $125,000 going to the winner.
+The total prize money for the 2024 American Century Championship was $750,000, with $150,000 going to the winner.
 The winner is presented a trophy on the 18th green after the final round.

 Tournament events

 There are events scheduled around the tournament, including practice rounds.
-The Korbel Long Drive Challenge on the 16th tee.
+The Korbel Long Drive Challenge takes place on the 16th tee.

 Long Drive Challenge

 The Korbel Long Drive Challenge takes place on the 16th tee.